simoninireland/epydemic/doc/glossary.rst

       instance.
 A typical example is the class of networks with Poisson degree distribution (the ER networks), defined by the order and mean degree of the network.

+   percolation
+      A process that randomly "occupies" edges in a network with a given probability.

+   percolation threshold
+      The occupation probability in a percolation process above which a :term:`giant connected component` forms.
+The size of the GCC rises rapidly once the threshold is passed, making the threshold generally "crisp".

    posted event
       An :term:`event` posted for a definite future time.
 The